nemo-cluster/bwcloud-migration/docs/index.md

 ```
 8. Once your image is downloaded, visit [https://portal.bw-cloud.org/project/images](https://portal.bw-cloud.org/project/images) and select "Compute -> Images":
 ![Create new image.](img/image-upload.png)
-9. Configure and uplaod your image.
+9. Configure your image and upload it.
-Minimum settings for disk and RAM are optional.
+The minimum settings for hard disk and RAM are optional.
-Select visibility **Private**!
+Select the visibility **Private**!
 !!! attention
-    If you don't select visibility "Private" others can use your image as base image for their services.
+    If you don't choose the visibility "Private", others can use your image as base image for their services.
 ![Configure and upload new image.](img/image-config.png)
 10. You can start a new instance with this image.
-Many other OpenStack settings have to be re-configured, like "security groups".
+Many other OpenStack settings need to be reconfigured, e.g. "Security Groups".
+This is not covered in this guide.

 ### Upload Image through CLI

-If for some reason GUI upload does not work, you can try the CLI.
+If uploading via the graphical user interface does not work for some reason, you can try it via the command line interface.

 1. Login to bwCloud: [https://portal.bw-cloud.org/identity/application_credentials/](https://portal.bw-cloud.org/identity/application_credentials/).
 Select "Identity -> Application Secrets".